 The pack feels solid, carries heavy loads fine and it does it all comfortably.
 At £200 I don’t think it’s overpriced either, as it’s simply that good.
-The American version has a detachable day pack which this one doesn’t have, but you can buy a Daylite pack separately which will attach to the front of the rucksack.
+The American version has a detachable day pack, which this one doesn’t have, but you can buy a Daylite pack separately and this will attach to the front of the rucksack.
 The lid is also removable to get weight down (2.35kg with lid, 1.9kg without the lid), while a rain cover, hydration pocket and a panel of ‘leave no trace’ rules are also included.

-I found the Mercury 65 a peculiar-looking pack, especially as it turned up in two pieces!
+I found the Black Diamond Mercury 65 a peculiar-looking pack, especially as it turned up in two pieces!
 The hip belt comes separate from the main pack and you have to attach it with an allen key.
 This can be a bit of an awkward job, particularly if you want to adjust how high the hip belt is, as you’ll have to undo it and reattach it afterward, though once you’re sorted you won’t have to do it again.

 Once you have achieved your preferred fit, the system ergoACTIV XP suspension system works rather well, though other hip belts are easier to tighten and loosen.
 The pack features a pivoting hip belt that offers great manoeuvrability, while the SwingArm shoulder straps naturally adjust to ensure even load transfer when on the move.
 It works pretty well and there is good airflow and lumbar support, but it’s not the most padded of hip belts.